Next-to-leading BFKL evolution for dijets with large rapidity separation at different LHC energies

 \section{RESULTS AND DISCUSSION}

-The MN cross section calculated with the NLL BFKL approach improved by BFKLP scale setting~\cite{Brodsky:1998kn} for \pp collisions at $\sqs=2.76$~TeV and $\ptmin=35$~\GeV is compared with the CMS measurements~\cite{CMS:2021maw} in Fig.~\ref{fig:MN_x_s_2.76}.
+The MN cross section calculated with the NLL BFKL approach improved by the BFKLP scale setting~\cite{Brodsky:1998kn} for \pp collisions at $\sqs=2.76$~TeV and $\ptmin=35$~\GeV is compared with the CMS measurements~\cite{CMS:2021maw} in Fig.~\ref{fig:MN_x_s_2.76}.
 The calculations with \PYTHIAeight, as well as the Born level subprocess calculation with and without the large $\Dy$ approximation, and the LL BFKL calculation as described in~\cite{DelDuca:1993mn} are also shown in Fig.~\ref{fig:MN_x_s_2.76} for the sake of comparison.
 The predictions for the MC generator \PYTHIAeight are given for two tunes, namely 4C~\cite{Corke:2010yf}, which was used in the CMS measurements~\cite{CMS:2012xfg, CMS:2021maw}, and CP5~\cite{CMS:2019csb}, which includes a fit of the $13$~TeV measurements.
 Moreover, the CP5 tune employs the next-to-next-to-leading order PDFs and $\alpha_s$, which effectively lowers the cross section.
 In addition this tune uses the rapidity ordering in the initial state radiation, which makes it even closer to the BFKL evolution.
-Therefore, \PYTHIAeight CP5 produces a result far from pure DGLAP-based prediction.
+Therefore, \PYTHIAeight CP5 produces a result far from a pure DGLAP-based prediction.
 It should be mentioned that the anti-$k_t$ jet algorithm is used~\cite{Cacciari:2008gp} in the CMS measurements and \PYTHIAeight simulation.

-As one can see from Fig.~\ref{fig:MN_x_s_2.76}, the calculation with the NLL BFKL approach improved by BFKLP prescription~\cite{Brodsky:1998kn} agrees to data within the systematic uncertainty, whereas all other calculations significantly overestimate the measurements.
-Moreover, it is noticeable that the NLL corrections are of the major importance for the BFKL calculations.
+As one can see from Fig.~\ref{fig:MN_x_s_2.76}, the calculation with the NLL BFKL approach improved by BFKLP prescription~\cite{Brodsky:1998kn} agrees with the data to within the systematic uncertainty, whereas all other calculations significantly overestimate the measurements.
+Moreover, it is noticeable that the NLL corrections are of major importance for the BFKL calculations.
 As can be seen by comparing the Born-subprocess calculations performed with and without (the use of) the large \Dy approximation, the large \Dy approximation becomes reliable for $\Dy > 4$.
-The new CP5 tune improves the agreement to the measurements of the \PYTHIAeight predictions at small \Dy region, but does not fix its large \Dy behavior.
+The new CP5 tune improves the agreement to the measurements of the \PYTHIAeight predictions at the small \Dy region, but does not fix its large \Dy behavior.